- Oops!Something went wrong.Please try again later.

 So should Guardant Health (NASDAQ:GH) shareholders be worried about its cash burn?
 For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
-We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

 How Long Is Guardant Health's Cash Runway?

-You can calculate a company's cash runway by dividing the amount of cash it has by the rate at which it is spending that cash.
-As at June 2019, Guardant Health had cash of US$546m and no debt.
-In the last year, its cash burn was US$81m.
-So it had a cash runway of about 6.7 years from June 2019.
-Even though this is but one measure of the company's cash burn, the thought of such a long cash runway warms our bellies in a comforting way.
+A company's cash runway is calculated by dividing its cash hoard by its cash burn.
+As at June 2020, Guardant Health had cash of US$938m and no debt.
+In the last year, its cash burn was US$118m.
+So it had a cash runway of about 7.9 years from June 2020.
+Importantly, though, analysts think that Guardant Health will reach cashflow breakeven before then.
+If that happens, then the length of its cash runway, today, would become a moot point.
 You can see how its cash balance has changed over time in the image below.

 How Well Is Guardant Health Growing?

 Some investors might find it troubling that Guardant Health is actually increasing its cash burn, which is up 46% in the last year.
 Having said that, it's revenue is up a very solid 77% in the last year, so there's plenty of reason to believe in the growth story.
 Of course, with spend going up shareholders will want to see fast growth continue.
 On balance, we'd say the company is improving over time.
 Clearly, however, the crucial factor is whether the company will grow its business going forward.
 So you might want to take a peek at how much the company is expected to grow in the next few years.

 Can Guardant Health Raise More Cash Easily?